jedlimlx/Quantum-Hydrodynamics/docs/introduction.md

 Now, you may wonder - if the system is symmetric, why does the drop walk in some cases, rather than always bouncing on the same spot.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Le4siCZIYcA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Well, this is caused by the system becoming more unstable as the bath is vibrated more vigorously.
-These instabilities arise from the transient waves created by the droplet taking longer to decay as explained previously.
-As a result, the bouncing of the droplet becomes unstable and the droplet will begin to "walk".
+These instabilities arise from the transient waves (shown in the uneven water surface in the video) created by the droplet taking longer to decay as explained previously.
+As a result, the force exerted on droplet as it bounces off the water surface is no longer directly vertical.
+Thus, the bouncing of the droplet becomes unstable and the droplet will begin to "walk".

 When the bath is vibrated even more vigorously, the droplet begins to walk not in a straight line but move around in an unpredictable matter.
 We call this phase of the droplet's motion, "chaotic".
 This means that its motion is sensitive to